prathjan/SvcAppdGlobal/README.md

 org - TFCB organization like "CiscoDevNet" or "Lab14"

+9.

+You will set up the AppdRemove workspace here.

+Set Execution Mode as Agent and select the TF Cloud Agent that you have provisioned.Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.

+You will set the following variables:

+globalwsname - AppdGlobal

+appvmwsname - AppdInfra

+org - TFCB organization like "CiscoDevNet" or "Lab14"

+trigcount - trigger count, set to sone random number

 ### Share variables with a Global Workspace

 Execute the AppDGlobal TFCB workspace to setup the global variables for other workspaces.
 Check for a sucessful Run before progressing to the next step.